 Activity reports are finalized every two years, summarizing the previous two-year workstreams.
-The 2019 Activity Report of the Geneva Peacebuilding Platform summarizes the Platform's activities and concludes its 2018-2019 Programme.
-The report is structured along the four work streams of the programme, which are:
+The 2021 Activity Report of the Geneva Peacebuilding Platform summarizes the Platform's activities and concludes its 2020-2021 Programme.
+The report is structured along the three work streams of the programme, which are:

 The report also highlights key items, including major leadership transitions, substantive achievements, and new innovations.

 Within the Platform itself, many changes and staff transitions took place during the first quarter of 2021.
 Most notably, the former Executive Coordinator, Achim Wennmann, began transitioning out of his role, while Rainer Gude progressively replaced him.
 Moreover, the former Geneva Peace Week Focal Point, Claudia Seymour, also left the Platform at the end of December 2020 to focus on her research and teaching.
 The core team, Annika Erickson-Pearson (Community Management) and Danson Gichini (Geneva Peace Week) remained with the Platform throughout the year.

 In early 2022, Dr. Annyssa Bellal replaced Rainer Gude as the Platform's Executive Coordinator, concluding the 18-month long leadership transition period and remaining strategic positioning exploration.